Ethan Kilmer

-Ethan Michael Kilmer (born January 31, 1983) is a former American football safety of the National Football League (NFL).
-He was drafted by the Cincinnati Bengals in the seventh round of the 2006 NFL Draft.
+Ethan Michael Kilmer (born January 31, 1983) is an American former professional football safety of the National Football League (NFL).
+He was selected by the Cincinnati Bengals in the seventh round of the 2006 NFL draft.
 He played college football at Penn State.

 Kilmer was also a member of the Miami Dolphins prior to the 2009 season before his retirement.

-Early years
+Early life

 Kilmer excelled in two sports at Wyalusing Valley Junior/Senior High School in Wyalusing, Pennsylvania; neither of those sports, however, was football.
 (He excelled at track and basketball.)

 College career

 Shippensburg

 He enrolled at Shippensburg University in 2001 with the intention of competing in track and field, however Kilmer's eventual decision to study kinesiology made a transfer to Penn State necessary.